-The 2014 season will mark the seventh for Margaret (Tietjen) Rodriguez as a full-time assistant coach at her alma mater.
+The 2014 season marked the seventh for Margaret (Tietjen) Rodriguez as a full-time assistant coach at her alma mater.
+She was elevated to associate head coach following the season.

 A 1999 Connecticut graduate, Rodriguez played for the Huskies from 1995-98.
 She is tied for fourth on the all-time Husky scoring list with 128 points.
 Her 43 goals and 42 assists make her one of only four UConn alumni to be a part of the elite NCAA "40-40" Club.
 She played in 99 games, making 91 starts, and her teams had an overall record of 85-12-4.
 Rodriguez led her team to three NCAA quarterfinals and one NCAA final appearance in 1997.
 She earned All-BIG EAST second team honors in 1998 and was named Connecticut's Outstanding Senior Athlete that year.
 In 1997, she helped lead the Huskies to the National Championship game.
 After graduating with a Kinesiology/Fitness Management Degree from Connecticut, she went on to play professional soccer for three years in the WUSA.
 Rodriguez was drafted in the eighth round (64th pick overall) by the San Diego Spirit.
 She played two seasons (2001-02) with San Diego, and then finished out her professional career with the New York Power from 2003-04.